De Oratore: Studying civil right is important

 Crassus continues his speech, blaming those orators who are lazy in studying civil right.

 Even if the study of law is wide and difficult, the advantages that it gives deserve this effort.

 Notwithstanding the formulae of Roman civil right have been published by Gneus Flavius, no one has still disposed them in systematic order.

 Even in other disciplines, the knowledge has been systematically organised; even oratory made the division on a speech into inventio, elocutio, dispositio, memoria and actio.

 In civil right there is need to keep justice based on law and tradition.
 Then it is necessary to depart the genders and reduce them to a reduce number, and so on: division in species and definitions.

 Gaius Aculeo has a secure knowledge of civil right in such a way that only Scaevola is better than he is.

-Civil right is so important that - Crassus says - even politics is contained in the XII Tabulae and even philosophy has its sources in civil right.
+Civil right is so important that - Crassus says - even politics is contained in the Twelve Tables and even philosophy has its sources in civil right.

 Indeed, only laws teach that everyone must, first of all, seek good reputation by the others (dignitas), virtue and right and honest labour are decked of honours (honoribus, praemiis, splendore).

 Laws are fit to dominate greed and to protect property.

 Crassus then believes that the libellus XII Tabularum has more auctoritas and utilitas than all others works of philosophers, for those who study sources and principles of laws.

 If we have to love our country, we must first know its spirit (mens), traditions (mos), constitution (disciplines), because our country is the mother of all of us; this is why it was so wise in writing laws as much as building an empire of such a great power.

 The Roman right is well more advanced than that of other people, including the Greek.